Cryptonomic/Harpoon/README.md

 A Tezos staking dashboard built using ConseilJS

 ## Installation
-Python 3.7+ is recomended.
+Python 3.7+ is recommended.
 Before running, make sure cherrypy and cherrypy-cors is installed:

 ```
 python3 -m pip install cherrypy